English Language Proficiency Assessments

 Alternate English Language Proficiency Assessment

-OSPI has adopted with WIDATM Alternate ACCESS for ELL to assess the language proficiency for English Learners (ELs) with significant cognitive disabilities.
-This assessment was developed specifically for this population of ELs.
+OSPI has adopted with WIDATM Alternate ACCESS for ELLs to assess the language proficiency for English Learners (ELs) with the most significant cognitive disabilities.
+This assessment is a paper-based assessment and measures the four language domains of reading, writing, listening, and speaking.
+Students who are eligible for this test, sit for the test annually.

 This document lays out a number of the annual activities associated with administering ELP assessments in WA.